 Jennifer, a litigation attorney, appreciates that a day in court can be an intimidating and stressful experience for you.
 That’s why she makes it a point to take you by the hand and guide you through the process with an understanding and gentle manner.
-Jennifer’s relationship with her clients goes beyond just straight legal representation – she also keeps in mind your emotional and privacy concerns.What She Does
+Jennifer’s relationship with her clients goes beyond just straight legal representation – she also keeps in mind your emotional and privacy concerns.

-Before joining us, Jennifer worked at a firm where she took and defended depositions, researched, drafted and argued motions and prepared cases for trial (including first chair trial experience).
+Before joining us, Jennifer worked at a firm where she took and defended depositions, researched, drafted, and argued motions and prepared cases for trial (including first chair trial experience).

-- Representing the Trustee, successfully dismissed a Superior Court action seeking to invalidate a Trust at the initial stages of litigation.
+- Representing the Trustee, Jenny successfully dismissed a Superior Court action seeking to invalidate a Trust at the initial stages of litigation.

-- Are Fiduciaries Getting the Boot? (published in Connecticut Lawyer 2019)
+- Are Fiduciaries Getting the Boot?, Connecticut Lawyer, (2019)

 - What You Should Know About Will Contests and Mental Capacity

 - When Life Insurance Proceeds Go to the Wrong Person

 - ADRs - A Way to Keep Things Private in Probate Litigation